Visit our EGT Blog to find more answers to your technical questions...: EGT Blog

 Where is the best place to install the EGT probe?

-A general consensus would be 2 inch to 4 inches from the cylinder head.
+A general consensus would be 2 inch to 4 inches from the cylinder head if practical.
 But it's your car so it's your decision.

 For turbo engines be sure to CLEAN ALL METAL FILINGS out of the exhaust manifold.
 Metal filings will damage the turbo impeller if they go through the turbo.